kavya-naik-21/machine-coding-frontend/readme.md

-This repository contains solutions for frequently asked questions in the machine coding round.
+This repository contains solutions for frequently asked questions in machine coding rounds.